open-feature/go-sdk-contrib/providers/flagsmith/e2e/README.md

 deviation entry.
 Before the capability existed these were untagged assertions and this provider failed ten scenarios for something its author could not fix, with nothing to record it as.

-`@string-typing` is withheld for a reason that is neither of those: it is a fact about the backend's type system rather than about the provider or about the SDK.
-See "Why the 2 fail" above for the measurement, including the two scenarios the withholding gives up.
+`@fully-typed-values` is withheld for a reason that is neither of those: it is a fact about the backend's type system rather than about the provider or about the SDK. `@string-typing`, the half of that question this backend *can* answer, is declared and passes.
+See "Why the 2 fail" above for the measurement and for why the split matters.

 Everything else is withheld, and almost all of it for one reason: the provider implements none of `Init`, `Shutdown`, `Status` or `EventChannel`, so it is neither an `openfeature.StateHandler` nor